Sheaves on weighted projective planes and modular forms: Rank 1 and 2 torsion free sheaves on weighted projective planes

 \end{proposition} \begin{proof} We start by observing that $\F$ is $\mu$-semistable if and only if $\mu(\G) \leq \mu(\F)$ for any \emph{toric} subsheaf $\G$ with $0< \mathrm{rk}(\G) < \mathrm{rk}(\F)$.
 This is immediate by noting that the Harder-Narasimhan filtration of $\F$ is $\T$-equivariant.
 It is also true that $\F$ is $\mu$-stable if and only if $\mu(\G) < \mu(\F)$ for any \emph{toric} subsheaf $\G$ with $0< \mathrm{rk}(\G) < \mathrm{rk}(\F)$.
 This statement is more subtle and is proved in the case of smooth toric varieties in \cite[Prop.~4.13]{Koo1}.
 The proof extends to our current setting.

-Note that $\F$ can only be indecomposable if $\Delta_1, \Delta_2, \Delta_3 >0$ and $p_1, p_2, p_3$ are mutually distinct so we assume this from now on.
-From the toric description of $\F$ in terms of stacky $S$-families, it is clear that $\F$ has three toric line bundles $\L_1$, $\L_2$, $\L_3$ as subsheaves generated $p_1,p_2,p_3$.
+Note that $\F$ can only be indecomposable if $w_1, w_2, w_3 >0$ and $p_1, p_2, p_3$ are mutually distinct so we assume this from now on.
+From the toric description of $\F$ in terms of stacky $S$-families, it is clear that $\F$ has three toric line bundles $\L_1$, $\L_2$, $\L_3$ generated by $p_1,p_2,p_3$ as a subsheaf.
 Moreover, any rank 1 toric subsheaf is contained in one of them.
 Their stacky $S$-families and $K$-group classes are easily computed

 The $K$-group class of $\F$ was computed in Proposition \ref{rank2}.
 Since all these $K$-group classes are expressed as sums of elements $g^r$, we can use Corollary \ref{Plinebundle} to compute the top two coefficients of the modified Hilbert polynomials and hence the modified slopes